Fortune Small Business: History

 Fortune Small Business was headquartered in New York City.
 It was sub-published under Fortune by Fortune Media Group Holdings, owned by the Thai businessman Chatchaval Jiaravanon.
 Although it was connected to Fortune, it was a joint venture by them at Time Inc. and American Express.
-FoSB was initially established in 1991 as Your Company.
+FSB was initially established in 1991 as Your Company.
 It was renamed in the November 1999 issue at the managing editor's request according to Hank Gilman.
 It explored how small business owners run their companies, the technologies they use and where they spend time out of the office.
 FSB published lists which highlighted the companies, trends and entrepreneurs that would make headlines in the year ahead.
 In 2007, there was approximately a 30% decrease in revenues.
 The magazine's failure to move to digital formats as print media became less popular, and a lack of advertising, contributed to this decline.
 The magazine began downsizing in 2008, and was discontinued in 2009.